Parkers Pickup of the Year 2020 - from style to strength, it's got everything

 What's the Ford Ranger Raptor like to drive?

 The Ranger Raptor is a new high-performance model, which, like the big Ford F-150 Raptor sold in the USA, is heavily optimised for high-speed off-road driving.

 It joins the Ranger line-up as part of the 2019 makeover, powered by a 213hp 2.0-litre twin-turbo EcoBlue diesel engine combined with a 10-speed automatic gearbox.

-We've got a review exclusively dedicated to this exciting new Ranger variant, which you can read by clicking here.
+We've got a review exclusively dedicated to this exciting new Ranger Raptor variant.
 This comprehensively covers not only what the Ranger Raptor is like to drive, but also all of the modifications that make it so special.

 It's quite the incredible piece of kit, and something the UK pickup truck market has never seen before.
 Better yet, with much more sophisticated suspension than any other Ranger, it's also remarkably comfortable.

-You'll pay a pretty price for it, though.
+You'll pay a substantial price for it, though.

 - User-friendly cab with upgraded materials for 2019

 - Comfortable seats and plenty of space inside

 - Extra tech for 2019 includes Apple CarPlay, Android Auto and AEB